-The design of your website is one of the most important factors you’ll want to think about.
-If the design of your website is not up to scratch or in any way give your users a negative experience, you’re going to lose that traffic which can affect sales and ad revenue.
-While there are plenty of mistakes you could make or simply overlook when designing a website, this doesn’t have to be the case.
-Today, we’re going to explore ten of the most common mistakes people make when designing a website, so you don’t have to.
+Your website design is one of the most important factors you should think about.
+If your site’s design isn’t adequate or provides a negative user experience, you’ll lose out on traffic that can affect sales and ad revenue.
+While there are many mistakes you can make or overlook when designing a website, this doesn’t have to be the case.
+Today, we’re going to explore the 10 most common web design mistakes you need to know how to avoid during the process of creating a better website.

-There are so many designs and ways you can balance the interface your website that your choices are endless.
+There are so many designs and ways you can balance the interface of your website that your choices are endless.
 However, the important thing here is to make sure you’re using one at all.
-Look at your favourite websites and you’ll see them using a grid format, a 2/3 rule or the golden ratio.
+Look at your favorite websites, and you’ll see them using a grid format, a 2/3 rule, or the golden ratio.

 Whichever you want to use, make sure you’re using one.

 If you have any forms on your website, you’ll need to make sure they’re quick and easy to fill out.
-Try to avoid asking users to fill in more information that you need because long registration processes are a quick turn-off because nobody wants to waste their time filling them out.
+Avoid asking users to fill in more information than you need.
+The lengthy registration processes are a quick turn-off because nobody wants to waste time filling them out.

-When someone comes to your website, they’re going to want to make sure they’re able to find what they’re looking for quickly, which means making the navigation of your website as easy as possible.
-The best way to do this is to create easy and professionally laid out menus and to include a search option.
+When someone lands on your site, they want to be sure they can find what they’re looking for quickly.
+What it means to make navigating your site as easy as possible.
+The best way to do this is to create easy, professionally laid-out menus.

-“It’s important to think about what kind of image you’re trying to create, what message you’re trying to send and what your target audience is.
+“It’s important to think about what image you’re trying to create, what message you’re trying to send, and what your target audience is.
 Answer these questions should be able to help you choose the colors that are best for you,” shares Tina Harper, a web usability analyst for 1Day2Write and Academic Brits.

-When users come to your website, it’s important for ease of use that you use the same design and functionality across the board on all your pages.
-If your homepage operates in a different way to your product pages or blogs pages, it’s going to be too much for someone to try and learn, and they’ll simply go elsewhere.
+When users come to your website, it’s important for ease of use to use the same design and functionality across the board on all your pages.
+If your homepage operates differently from your product pages or blog pages.
+It’s going to be too much for someone to try and learn, and they’ll go elsewhere.

-“Some of the things you’ll want to include here is using the same fonts, same header sizes, same icons and keep all your navigation features in the same places,” explains Tom Jefferson, a web developer for WriteMYX.
+“Some of the things you’ll want to include here is using the same fonts, same header sizes, same icons, and keeping all your navigation features in the same places,” explains Tom Jefferson, a web developer for WriteMYX.

 Regardless of what kind of website or business you’re running, an important thing to think about is letting people get hold of you quickly.
 Whether they’re a new customer or a returning customer, some people are only going to your website to get hold of you to ask or query something.

 This means you need to put your contact information in a place where everybody can access it quickly.
-As a rule of thumb, to avoid common web design mistakes, have a contact page link in your menu, display your information at the top of the website, and have another link in your footer, since these are the main places people are going to think to look.
+As a general rule of thumb, to avoid common web design mistakes, have a contact page link in your menu, display your information at the top of the site, and have another link in the footer, as these are the main places people will think to look.

-You may feel like having white space on your website is a waste, but this helps to keep everything clean and minimal; ensuring your users don’t feel overwhelmed and confused when using your website.
+You may feel that having white space on your website is a waste.
+But it helps keep everything clean and minimal, ensuring your users don’t feel overwhelmed and confused when using your site.

 When it comes to website design, the phrase ‘less is more’ can never be overstated.

-While you may love to have lots of features and high-quality images on your site, you have to be careful.
-Studies show that if your website is taking longer than three seconds to load, your customers are going to leave, and they won’t want to use what you’ve got.
+While you like to have lots of high-quality resources and images on your site, you have to be careful.
+Studies show that if your site takes longer than 3 seconds to load, your customers will leave.

-People expect information and data instantly these days, so it’s vital that you’re giving it to them as quickly as they click the link.
+People expect information and data instantly these days.
+You must give it to them as quickly as they click the link.
 This Is one of the common web design mistakes.

 This is a point that should go without saying.
 We now live in an age where over 50% of all internet traffic takes place through mobile devices, so you need to make sure you’re catering to this demographic.

 This means having a responsive website that looks good and operates well on all mobile devices.
 This includes both smartphones and tablets.
-If a mobile user has a bad experience, they’re simply going to take their business elsewhere, and you’re going to be missing out.
+If a mobile user has a bad experience, they’ll take their business elsewhere.
+So you will lose customers.

 We hope we helped you understand the 10 most common web design mistakes you need to know how to avoid during the process of creating a better website.
-If you know some common mistakes related to website design just let us know in the comments section below.
+If you know of some common mistakes related to website design, let us know in the comments section below.